SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities/PA_Creating_script_tasks.md

 1. Link the script with the profile definition you created earlier.

-   1. Go to *Profiles* and select your previously created profile definition in the *Definitions* tab.
+   1. Go to the *Profiles* module and select your previously created profile definition in the *Definitions* tab.

    1. In the *Scripts* section, click *Add*.

-Next to *Script*, select the script from the drop-down list and click *OK*.
+   1. Next to *Script*, select the script and click *OK*.

    1. Save all changes.